 Governor Breck (Don Murray) is aware of Armando’s connection to Cornelius and Zira and suspects that Caesar may be the slain couple’s son, long believed dead.
 He buys Caesar at a slave auction.

 Caesar begins to covertly organise a resistance movement among the apes until his identity is discovered.
 MacDonald (Hari Rhodes), a black government official sympathetic to the apes’ plight, helps Caesar escape.

 Led by Caesar (pictured at left), the apes soon gain control of the city and apprehend Breck and his staff.

-Most of the film was shot in Los Angeles at Century City and the University of California at Irvine.
+Most of the film was shot in Los Angeles at Century City and the futuristic-looking campus of the University of California at Irvine.
 Century City, a commercial/office complex in Beverly Hills, still looks much the same as it did in 1972, and sharp-eyed viewers will have no problem finding the backdrops used for several skirmishes between apes and soldiers.